FC Fredericia: New ambitions

 The club achieved its highest ever league position, third in the second tier, under Peter Sørensen in 2009–10, only missing out on promotion to the Danish Superliga by three points.
 In the following seasons, after Sørensen was appointed manager for AGF, Fredericia again became a midtable side.
 A high point, however, occurred in the 2012–13 season where the club found themselves in the race for promotion after a highly successful autumn.
 However, a series of poor results in the spring saw coach Thomas Thomasberg sacked in April 2013, and the club finished the season in fifth place; out of reach of promotion.

 During the 2017–18 season, FC Fredericia went on a historic run in the Danish Cup, knocking out AGF (1–0), HB Køge (2–0) and AaB (3–1) en route to the semi-finals, in which the club faced Silkeborg IF in a home game on 25 April 2018.
 In front of 3,905 spectators at Monjasa Park, the club lost 0–1 after an own goal by Oliver Fredsted.

 In May 2020, Fredericia Municipality announced at a press conference plans for upgrading Monjasa Park.
 A new stand with a seating capacity of 1,400 and terracing able to hold 500 away-fans were planned for construction before the end of the year.
 The plans would see stadium infrastructure improve and prepare FC Fredericia for a possible future promotion to the Danish Superliga, which mayor Jacob Bjerregaard stated could happen within the "next 2–3 years".
 The announcement came at a point where the Danish Football Union had suspended the Danish leagues, including the Danish 1st Division due to the coronavirus pandemic.
 At that point, the team, coached by Jonas Dal were third in the league, nine points from archrivals Vejle Boldklub in the promotion spot.
+The new stand was completed in April 2021, bringing the total capacity to 6,000.

+On 9 May 2025, the club earned promotion to the Danish Superliga for the first time in their existence, ending a 24 year spell in the 1st Division.